triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 });
 ```

-So, the [`Gallery` class](https://github.com/triblondon/emilybot/blob/main/src/gallery.ts) is designed to collect all the images that have been uploaded and judged, and then provide a way to select one of those images for display.
+The [`Gallery` class](https://github.com/triblondon/emilybot/blob/main/src/gallery.ts) is designed to collect all the images that have been uploaded and judged, and then provide a way to select one of those images for display.
 How should I do that?
 Obvious way is to select the least recently displayed, which would then simply cycle continuously through all the uploaded photos, but since we have scores for them, wouldn't it make sense to display the higher scoring ones more often?

 I ended up factoring in a bunch of things: